mercadopago/devsite-docs/guides/plugins/official/magento-two.en.md

 ## Requirements to integrate

+> WARNING
+>
+> Important: Do not take risks!
+>
+> Keep your store always up to date with the latest version of the Mercado Pago Plugin to avoid exposure of sensitive information. **In October, 2022, versions prior to 3.5.0 (Release: 10/20/2020), will be turned off.**

 | Requirement | Description |
 | --- | --- |
 | Magento Version | 2.x |